 This got DnA wondering where you can find dog-friendly rentals generally.

-Turns out, the place with the least number of backyards in LA might be where you find the most welcome mats for dogs, and other pets.
+Turns out, the place with the least number of backyards in LA might be where you find the most welcome mats for dogs, and other pets: DTLA.

-Downtown landlords have gone out of their way to attract renters (and condo-owners) with dogs, who in turn have helped grease the wheels of development in this urban neighborhood.
+An estimated 85 percent of downtown landlords now go out of their way to attract renters and condo-owners with dogs, who in turn have helped grease the wheels of development in this urban neighborhood.

 After all, says Hal Bastian, leasing agent and realtor, it took dogs to create community in the fledgling revival of the historic district.